Sk3llington/Threat-Hunting/Firewall_Basic_Security_Configuration.md

 ### Setting up Firewalld

-For this demonstration I will play a Jr. Security Administrator tasked with configurating Zones that will segment each network according to the type of service these networks are used for within the company's network.
+For this demonstration I will play a Jr. Security Administrator tasked with configuring Zones that will segment each network according to the type of service these networks are used for within the company's network.

 ##### Below, the list of the Zones that I will create: